 The ending of the second reboot of the MMC, which was renamed The New Mickey Mouse Club, had a less dramatic reason — poor ratings and high production costs.
 After two years, Disney shelved The New Mickey Mouse Club.

 As for the third series, The All-New Mickey Mouse Club, which starred young Justin Timberlake and Britney Spears, Disney ended it in 1994 with little explanation.
-As for the 2017 reboot, Club Mickey Mouse, which airs on Facebook and Instagram, hasn't released an update since 2018.
+As for the 2017 reboot, Club Mickey Mouse, which aired on Facebook and Instagram, hasn't released an update since 2018.

 Who Got Famous From Mickey Mouse Club?